 The big events in 2020 at Epcot will be the opening of Remy’s Ratatouille Adventure and the new nighttime show “HarmonioUS”.
-However, there also several smaller attractions to open in the next 12 months.
+However, there also several smaller attractions which have already opened in 2020.

 2021 will be Walt Disney World’s 50th anniversary and we can expect, the new thrilling coaster, Guardians of the Galaxy: Cosmic Rewind to open.

 Perhaps the most surprising news at D23 is that Future World will no longer be part of Epcot.
 Instead, we will have 3 neighborhoods in addition to World Showcase: